OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > Either `Some(`*value*`)` or `None<`*type*`>`, where *value* represents an arbitrary value of type *type*.
 > The specific variant being used can be determined by `if let` and `?`.
 > The shortcut `None` can be used to create a value of `None<every>`, which is assignable to all `None<`*T*`>` for any type *T*.
-> The term "inner type" refers to the type specified by *type*.
+> The term "inner type" refers to the type *type*.

 [ `view` | `write` | `public` ]* `func` ( *type1, type2, ...*) (`->` *returntype*)?